Syncaidius/MoltenEngine/README.md

 	* Compressed texture support
 	* [WIP] Sprite font system
   * Content manager
-  * Modular abstraction layer - remove/replace parts of the engine without touching the core
+  * [WIP] Modular abstraction layer - remove/replace parts of the engine without touching the core
   * Complete set of math types.
 The majority are imported from [SharpDX](https://github.com/sharpdx/SharpDX) with a few additions and changes.
   * [WIP] Mouse, keyboard and game-pad input
   * Samples